2022-Fall-Cohort/React_API_MVC/README.md

 # React API/MVC Application

-This application currently (11/08/2022) does a Javascript "fetch" to retrieve data from an internal API for "VideoGames".

-As we progress, we will transform this app with a design to use the "Model View Controller" paradigm when interacting with the API.
+This React program follows the basic MVC (Model View Controller) structure, when working with an API.

-The final program will perform the 4 basic "CRUD" functions for API/Database work:
+This program performs the 4 basic "CRUD" functions for API/Database work:

 - Create (POST) new data records